 : Kennedy says keeping [word removed in order to comply with Google's Publisher Policy] taboo only reaffirms its power to harm.
 He writes: "In stressing the 'terror' of verbal abuse, proponents of hate-speech regulation have, ironically, empowered abusers while simultaneously weakening black students by counseling that they should feel grievously wounded by remarks that their predecessors would have ignored or shaken off."

 : Efforts to ban the word are futile anyway, Bosch said: "I can't imagine it happening.
 It's very common that, over many centuries of use, a word can take on a new meaning because it's used in a new context.
 It may fall into disuse in its negative sense, and eventually be forgotten.

 : "But part of the genius of language is its flexibility, and how people use words to convey whatever meaning they want.
 I think the best we can hope for is that our culture would change in such a way that it wouldn't be needed as a term of abuse."

 There's a review of the book by Christopher Hitchens in the March 4, 2002 issue of The Nation.
-It recalls a recent "huge and needless fuss in the mayor's office in Washington (D.C.) when some budgetary official used the word 'niggardly' to describe an item of expenditure and had to resign."
+It recalls a recent "huge and needless fuss in the mayor's office in Washington (D.C.) when some budgetary official used the word '[word removed in order to comply with Google's Publisher Policy]rdly' to describe an item of expenditure and had to resign."
 I remember how floored I was when I heard about that incident, which happened a year or two ago.
-That such an apparently innocent use of a word that, it turns out, only SOUNDS like it's related to the n-word--well, such is the power of language.
+That such an apparently innocent use of a word that, it turns out, only SOUNDS like it's related to the [word removed in order to comply with Google's Publisher Policy]--well, such is the power of language.
 Even careful usage can get one into big trouble.